 How to scrape a page to a full-page screenshot in Puppeteer

-The solution is to do the scrolling yourself before the capture, stepping down the whole page so the lazy images start decoding, then waiting for the in-flight images to finish and scrolling back to the top so the shot starts where the document does.
-Once those images have loaded you get the full page rendered with its below-the-fold images in place.
+The fix is to do the scrolling yourself before the capture.
+We'll build a small script that opens the page at a fixed viewport width so the layout is deterministic across runs, waits for the network to settle so late-loading content is present, then steps down the whole page so the lazy images start decoding and scrolls back to the top so the shot starts where the document does, waits for the in-flight images to finish, and captures the whole scroll height to a PNG on disk.
 It runs about 40 lines of Node.js with one library, Puppeteer.

 The complete script